The 7 best stand mixers - from the 20 that our bakers tested

 The best stand mixers of 2025, tested and approved by professional bakers

 Now you get to have your cake and eat it.
 Here are the details of the only six stand mixers that you need to know about to find the perfect one for your kitchen.
-Before we dive in, there are a few things that I want you to think about:
+If you need a hand working out your non-negotiables, I've got a section on how to choose a stand mixer further down the page.

 Best stand mixer overall